neondatabase/website/content/docs/guides/netlify-functions.md

 ### Implement the frontend

-To make use of the `Function` implemented above, we will create a simple HTML page that fetches the coffee information by calling it and displays them.
+To make use of the `Function` implemented above, we will create a simple HTML page that fetches and displays the coffee information by calling the function.

 Create a new file `index.html` at the root of your project with the following content: